Henriquemcc/CRUD_AED3/README.EN.md

 # How to Run
 To run CRUD:

-1- Download the file "CRUD.jar" from version 2.
+1- Download the file "CRUD.jar" from version 2 in the releases.

 2- Open the terminal in the folder where the file was downloaded and type the following command:
 ```